gqmaguirejr/DiVA-tools/Importing_MODS_for_student_thesis-20180617a.md

+# Facilitating entering the meta data for student theses into DiVA via importing a MODS file

+Gerald Q. Maguire Jr.

+KTH Royal Institute of Technology

+School of Electrical Engineering and Computer Science (EECS)

+2018.06.16

 DiVA supports the ability to import a file containing publication meta data.
 One of the formats that can be imported into DiVA is Metadata Object Description Schema (MODS)[^1].
 In particular, the variant of MODS